elaforge/karya/doc/derivation.md

 create a control which the `delay` call will interpret as being in RealTime seconds.

-Control tracks have another feature, which is experimental:
-'Derive.Control.split_control_tracks'.

 ### tempo track

 Tempo tracks are titled `tempo`, followed by an optional word.
 The track is just a normal control track, but the generated signal will be composed with the warp signal in scope.
-Normally a single tempo track will have scope over all the tracks in a module, but it's also possible to have multiple tempo tracks.
+Normally a single tempo track will have scope over all the tracks in a block, but it's also possible to have multiple tempo tracks.

 The optional word can be `abs` or `hybrid`.  `abs` is implemented by 'Derive.Tempo.with_absolute', and `hybrid` is implemented by